The Chemistry Experiment

 I need some air.

-4. The challenge for humanity: HoPEs
+4. The challenge for humanity: CO2

 Pop quiz: what country is synonymous with economic development, rampant with highways, tall buildings, bridges and dams; and is the third largest emitter of carbon dioxide on earth?